The Best 3 Day New York City Itinerary for First Time Visitors

 Hanging out in Brooklyn Bridge Park is also one of the fun things to do at night in NYC.
 You can see the skyline lit up and can watch outdoor movies in the summer.

-🏨 Accommodations nearby Brooklyn Bridge Park
+🏨 Accommodations in close proximity to Brooklyn Bridge Park

 One World Trade Center and World Trade Center Memorial